 Above all, the IEA is known for the quality, accessibility and rigour of its research.
 We publish incisive economic analysis on a wide range of policy issues including education, the environment, welfare, trade, monetary policy and healthcare.
 IEA publications also deal with wider issues such as public choice economics, morality and the market, corruption and the legal foundations of the market economy.
 As well as focusing on policy, some of our publications are designed to make accessible the great pioneers of free-market thought, for example our acclaimed primers on masters such as Adam Smith and Ludwig von Mises and our condensed version of The Road to Serfdom.

 Our papers are read widely by academics, students, teachers, politicians, journalists and others involved in policy formation and debate.
 The approach of our authors is to bring economics to life in a style that does not compromise on rigour but which is comprehensible to the intelligent non-economist.

+IEA books form our flagship series.
+They can be primers, policy studies, lectures or in-depth research into a particular area of economics.
+Some are multi-authored.
+Our books have a high reputation for academic rigour combined with an accessible style.
 IEA Discussion Papers provide a short, but serious, analysis of current policy issues or issues of crucial importance in political and economic debate.
-Lectures are also published as Discussion Papers.
+Lectures may also be published as Discussion Papers.